freebasic/fbc/tests/readme.txt

 Use 'make mostlyclean' to clean-up nearly all the files when it is known that no tests have been added or dropped between test sessions.

-If 'make log-tests ALLOW_CUNIT=1' was used to build the tests then 'make clean ALLOW_CUNIT=1' must be used to clean-up.

 Use 'make log-tests FB_LANG=fb | qb | deprecated' to make a specific set of -lang tests.